maxime7770/maxime7770.github.io/_posts/2024-09-29-Why-It's-So-Hard-To-Find-A-Free-Parking-Spot.md

 \boxed{u_n \sim \frac{n}{e^2}}
 $$

 Conclusion: the proportion of "wasted" spots in the parking lot tends to $$1/e^2 \approx 13.5\%$$ if people park randomly.
-That's why you should always be careful when parking your car! :smile:
+That's why you should always be careful when parking your car! :wink:

+Feel free to leave a comment below if you have any questions or suggestions!